charleston76/b2cLightning/README.md

 1. [Use the CMS App to Create Content](https://developer.salesforce.com/blogs/2019/11/use-the-cms-app-to-create-content)
 1. [Content Delivery API to Extend or Integrate Content](https://developer.salesforce.com/blogs/2019/11/content-delivery-api-to-extend-or-integrate-content)
 1. [JSON File Format for Content in Salesforce CMS](https://help.salesforce.com/s/articleView?id=sf.cms_import_content_json.htm&type=5)
-1. Generic ideas gathered meanwhile working in different projects around the world
+1. Generic ideas gathered meanwhile working on different projects around the world

 **Spoiler alert**: That multiLevel navigation is not implemented on this version yet... but it is very cool, take a look there.